espressif/esp-idf/docs/en/security/flash-encryption.rst

   - To see the full flash encryption algorithm implemented in Python, refer to the `_flash_encryption_operation()` function in the ``espsecure.py`` source code.

-.. only:: esp32s2
+.. only:: SOC_FLASH_ENCRYPTION_XTS_AES_256

   .. _flash-encryption-algorithm:

   Flash Encryption Algorithm
   ^^^^^^^^^^^^^^^^^^^^^^^^^^
-  - {IDF_TARGET_NAME} use the XTS-AES block chiper mode with 256 bit or 512 bit key size for flash encryption.
+  - {IDF_TARGET_NAME} use the XTS-AES block cipher mode with 256 bit or 512 bit key size for flash encryption.

   - XTS-AES is a block chiper mode specifically designed for disc encryption and addresses the weaknesses other potential modes (e.g. AES-CTR) have for this use case.
 A detailed description of the XTS-AES algorithm can be found in `IEEE Std 1619-2007 <https://ieeexplore.ieee.org/document/4493450>`_.